electricimp/imp-central-impt/README.md

 # impt

-impt is a command-line tool which allows to interact with the Electric Imp impCentral API (**link TODO**) for different purposes - development, testing, device and product management, creating deployments for factory and production, etc.
+impt is a command line tool which allows to interact with the [Electric Imp impCentral&trade; API](https://apidoc.electricimp.com) for different purposes - development, testing, device and product management, creating deployments for factory and production, etc.

-The impt tool supersedes [build-cli](https://github.com/electricimp/build-cli) and [impTest](https://github.com/electricimp/impTest) tools and includes much more additional functionality provided by the impCentral API.
+The impt tool supersedes [build-cli](https://github.com/electricimp/build-cli) and [impTest](https://github.com/electricimp/impTest) tools and includes much more additional functionality.

 This readme covers all basic and common aspects of the impt tool.
 Read it first.
 More details you can find in the following documentation:
 - Development Guide (**link TODO**),